Random self-similar trees and a hierarchical branching process: Introduction

 The paper is organized as follows.
 Section~\ref{sec:RSST} introduces the main definitions, including the Horton-Strahler order of a tree, tree pruning, and a related concept of prune-invariance.
 Self-similarity for trees with edge lengths is defined in Sect.~\ref{sec:TSS}.
 The duality between trees and continuous functions is reviewed in Sect.~\ref{LST}.
 In particular, we define here {\it extreme-invariant} processes that are equivalent to self-similar trees.
 The main results are presented in Sect.~\ref{HBP}.
 Sect.~\ref{HBP:def} introduces a {\it hierarchical branching process} that generates a rich collection of self-similar trees.
 The hydrodynamic limit for dynamics of the average numbers of Horton-Strahler branches is established in Sect.~\ref{HBP:hydro}.
 The properties of {\it criticality} and {\it time-invariance} are defined in Sect.~\ref{sec:width} and explored in a self-similar processes in Sect.~\ref{HBP:ss}.
 Critical Galton-Watson process and critical Tokunaga processes, which generate the most intriguing examples of self-similar trees, are discussed in Sects.~\ref{sec:cGW}, \ref{sec:Tok}.
+Section~\ref{sec:shape} discusses the combinatorial structure of the critical Tokunaga process.
 Section~\ref{open} concludes with two open problems.